 2. Sheets and bedding

-Alongside a crib for your little one, you’ll need bedding and sheets so they can enjoy a peaceful sleep – and you hopefully can, too.
+Alongside a crib for your little one, you’ll need bedding like crib sheets and blankets so they can enjoy a peaceful sleep – and you hopefully can, too.
 Sheets from Rookie Humans offer soft and cozy bedding in kid-friendly prints and colors.

 Sheets can be so much more than a cozy place to sleep, and with the right set, you can also document your baby’s measurements in real time.
 Nanit’s Smart Sheets, when paired with Nanit’s Pro Camera, estimates your newborn’s growth and delivers that information to the accompanying app.